 AG ¶ 20(b) minimally applies, but none of the remaining mitigating conditions apply.
 The nature, frequency, and recency of Applicant's continuing financial difficulties make it difficult to conclude that it occurred "so long ago" or "was so infrequent," or that it is "unlikely to recur."
-Applicant attributed his financial difficulties, in part, to his frequent periods of unemployment and having insufficient funds to maintain his financial responsibilities.
-He denied living above his means, and claimed that he "just ran into some hard times."
-As noted above, some of those "hard times" were the result of his being fired or otherwise terminated from positions with various employers.
-There is no documented proof that Applicant has actually contacted his creditors or collection agents to settle them.
+Applicant attributed his financial difficulties to his separation from his spouse; child support payments; and several periods of unemployment.
+However, during his periods of unemployment, Applicant was supported financially by unemployment compensation, his father, or by his personal savings.
+He also claimed to have insufficient funds to maintain his financial responsibilities.

-Applicant's declared future intentions to pay his debts is simply a hope for financial improvement, not an established strategy for a financial plan.
-There is no documentation to reflect that Applicant made any efforts, before or after he was interviewed by OPM in May 2017, or before or after the SOR was issued in March 2018, to: obtain financial counseling from a legitimate and credible source, such as a non-profit credit counseling service; dispute his delinquent accounts with the credit reporting agencies or the creditors themselves; contact his creditors to set up repayment plans; or indicate that payments had been made to his creditors.
-An applicant who begins to resolve his financial problems only after being placed on notice that his or her security clearance is in jeopardy may be lacking in the judgment and self-discipline to follow rules and regulations over time or when there is no immediate threat to his or her own interests.
-In this instance, to date, there is no meaningful evidence that any corrective actions have been taken by Applicant.
-There is little evidence to conclude that Applicant's finances are under control.
+There is no documentation to reflect that Applicant made any efforts, much less "good-faith" efforts, before or after he was interviewed by OPM in September 2017; before or after the SOR was issued in April 2018; or even after he was sent the FORM in August 2018, to: obtain financial counseling from a legitimate and credible source, such as a non-profit credit counseling service; dispute his delinquent accounts with the credit reporting agencies or the creditors themselves; contact his creditors to set up repayment plans; or indicate that payments had been made to his creditors.15 An applicant who begins to resolve his financial problems only after being placed on notice that his or her security clearance is in jeopardy may be lacking in the judgment and self-discipline to follow rules and regulations over time or when there is no evidence that any corrective actions have been taken by Applicant.
+There is no evidence to conclude that Applicant's finances are under control.